microsoft/winget-pkgs/doc/manifest/schema/1.9.0/singleton.md

             DisplayName:           # Optional display name for invocable files
     DownloadCommandProhibited:     # Optional indicator for packages which cannot be downloaded for offline installation
     RepairBehavior:                # Optional repair method to use with 'winget repair`
+    ArchiveBinariesDependOnPath:   # Optional indication to add the install location directly to PATH.
+Only applies to an archive containing portable packages
 ManifestType: singleton            # The manifest type
 ManifestVersion: 1.9.0             # The manifest syntax version
 ```